SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 22 October 2024 - Enhancement - Admin app - Unrelevant modules not shown on DxMs page [ID 41187]
+#### 22 October 2024 - Enhancement - Admin app - Irrelevant modules no longer shown on DxMs page [ID 41187]

-Modules for which no updates are provided on the DxMs page in the [Admin app](https://admin.dataminer.services) won't be shown anymore.
+Modules for which no updates are provided on the DxMs page in the [Admin app](https://admin.dataminer.services) will no longer be shown.

 #### 18 October 2024 - Enhancement - ChatOps - Enhanced stability and performance of Teams Chat Integration [ID 41149]